Bira/octopus-carnival/_drafts/faces-of-villainy.md

 tool.
 So let's use it that way!

-When you pick a megacorp or other big org as your antagonist for this adventure, its face is whoever is directly responsible for the PC's predicament in that adventure.
-They're the ones calling the shots on today's sinister scheme, the ones who stand to benefit the most from it, and the ones who will suffer the consequences of whatever the PCs do to thwart it.
+When you pick a megacorp or other big org as your antagonist for this adventure, its Face is whoever is directly responsible for the PC's predicament in that adventure.
+This individual is the one calling the shots on today's sinister scheme, the one who stands to benefit the most from it, and the one who will suffer the consequences of whatever the PCs do to thwart them.
 This _might_ be the person in charge of the whole corp at high enough levels of play, but it will be someone lower at the hierarchy in most scenarios.

 A "local Face" helps bring things into sharper focus.
 They have a specific personality, they have character flaws, they have imperfect knowledge, and a constrained set of resources to call upon.
-Maybe your street rats have no chance of taking down the entire Arasaka corporation, but the lecherous local manager who's trying to demolish that orphanage and has a few paid-off gangers and a small team of bodyguards at his disposal is another story.
+Maybe your street rats have no chance of taking on the entire Arasaka corporation, but the lecherous local manager who's trying to demolish that orphanage and has a few paid-off gangers and a small team of bodyguards at his disposal is another story.